-Straddling the fast flowing river Tavy, below the western edge of Dartmoor, Tavistock stands in the heart of an area of tremendous natural beauty.
-It is a classic West Country Market Town, with a population of approximately 11,599 (as of 2007).
+Straddling the fast-flowing river Tavy, below the western edge of Dartmoor, Tavistock stands in the heart of an area of tremendous natural beauty and is a classic West Country Market Town.
+The population of Tavistock, as estimated in June 2018, was approximately 12,500.

 The old streets radiate from Bedford Square and contain shops for every taste and need.
 Within easy walking distance of the car parks and bus station you can find an eclectic mix of small independent shops, including delicatessens famous throughout the South West.
 Venture behind the Town Hall to discover the award winning and historic Pannier Market.
 The Town's Market used to be held in Bank Square, now a car park but was replaced in 1860 by a stone-built covered Pannier Market.
 The Market bustles with activity on most days of the week.
 Award winning hotels, restaurants and cafés cater for all tastes.

 Situated just five minutes from the town centre, between the River Tavy and the canal, you will find The Meadows.
 This beautiful and peaceful park is a tranquil haven with attractive walks, children's play area and Trim Trails.

 There are many leisure and sporting activities available in and around the Town including live entertainment and cinema at The Wharf Arts Centre, swimming at Meadowlands Leisure Pool, golf, cricket, football, tennis and being the birthplace of Sir Francis Drake, bowling.

 Tavistock is a lively and attractive Market Town, which wears its historic links with pride.